anopheles-genomic-surveillance/selection-atlas/README.md

 ## Running the site workflow

-The site workflow will use the outputs from the analysis-workflow and compile all of the content for the selection atlas website.
+The site workflow will use the outputs from the gwss workflow and compile all of the content for the selection atlas website.
 To run this workflow:

 ```
 MGEN_SHOW_PROGRESS=0 snakemake -c1 --snakefile workflow/site.smk